Language: EN

 num = 5

-We have said that one of the problems of recursive functions is knowing when to stop.
-This is what we call the base cases.
+We have said that one of the problems with recursive functions is knowing when to stop.
+We call this the base cases.

-Stack overflow occurs when a recursive function calls itself too many times, and the size of the call stack exceeds the established limit.
+Stack overflow occurs when a recursive function calls itself too many times, and the size of the call stack exceeds the set limit.

 Let’s see an example that would generate a Stack Overflow.